How to Fix Dead Spots in Lawn: 4 Steps to Repair Lawn Patches

 What’s the Bottom Line on Repairing the Lawn?

-1. Identifying the problem,
+1. Identifying the problem

-2. Removing all damaged areas,
+2. Removing damaged areas

-3. Laying sod or planting seeds,
+3. Laying sod or planting seeds

-4. Protecting the new grass until it is established.
+4. Protecting new grass until established

 About The Author